greg-js/hexo-easy-edit/README.md

 `-g` or `--gui` is an option to open files using an associated GUI editor, rather than your terminal editor set in $EDITOR

+This will also open any new post in your text editor when you create one using `hexo new ...`.

 ## Installation

 ```